coccoinomane/crabada.py/README.md

 # Done

+* Define a Web3Watcher class to watch for logs
 * Web3Client: Allow to specify contract and ABI ovverriding props
 * In Python all class attributes are static > should declare them in the constructor?
 Even better: declare them only in docstring
 * Implement a team's task parameter; more in general: how to run cron job for mining vs for looting?